Finding Functions from DerivativesIn Exercises 37–40, find the fu... | Channels for Pearson+

 Antiderivatives

 Antiderivatives, or indefinite integrals, are functions that reverse the process of differentiation.
-To find a function from its derivative, you need to determine its antiderivative.
-This involves integrating the given derivative function, which in this case is r'(t) = sec t tan t − 1, to find r(t).
+To find a function from its derivative, we integrate the derivative.
+In this case, integrating r'(θ) = 8 − csc²θ will yield the original function r(θ) plus a constant of integration, C.

 Recommended video: